 Construction accidents can result in enormous expenses.
 Damages may include:

 - Medical expenses

 - Wrongful death

-Named the “#1 personal injury law firm in California” by Best Lawyers in America, our Los Angeles construction accident firm has secured more million-dollar judgments for clients than any other law firm in California.
+Ranked #1 in Personal Injury in California in 2008 and 2010 (the last year such rankings were published) by Best Lawyers in America, and rated Tier 1 in Personal Injury in U.S. News-Best Lawyers Los Angeles rankings every year since 2011, ur Los Angeles construction accident firm has secured more million-dollar judgments for clients than any other law firm in California.
 Other lawyers know that we can successfully handle high-value claims, so they regularly consult with our team or refer cases to our firm.
 Opposing attorneys also know our record of success, which can significantly change their approach in settlement negotiations or the courtroom.

 We know how employers, insurance companies, and corporations try to take advantage of injured construction workers.
 These parties put their interests first, even when they caused your catastrophic injuries.
 You deserve representation by a lawyer who will put your interests first and who will fight for the maximum compensation possible in your case.